joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/02/opinion/iran-revolution-father-murder-boroujerdi-grimm.html

 **The ‘Civil War’ Is a Lie.
 Let’s Call It the ‘Slaveholders’ Rebellion’ Again.**\
-`To face our own history, we must be honest about it.`\
+`To face our history, we must be honest about it.`\
 https://www.nytimes.com/2026/08/02/opinion/civil-war-slaveholders-rebellion-slavery.html

 **Trump Says He Canceled Strikes on Iran, Claiming Progress on Outlines of a Deal**\